Owens wants to keep your family safe from carbon monoxide poisoning.

 Symptoms of Carbon Monoxide Poisoning

 CO symptoms are often described as “flu-like.”
-The most common symptoms of CO poisoning are:
+The most common symptoms of CO poisoning are dull headache, dizziness, weakness, upset stomach, nausea or vomiting, shortness of breath, blurred vision, chest pain, and confusion.

 People who are sleeping or intoxicated are especially susceptible to carbon monoxide poisoning.
 They may have irreversible brain damage or even be killed before they exhibit symptoms or anyone realizes there is a problem.